Vusys/Laracasts-Download-Helper/README.md

 # Laracasts-Download-Helper
-Adds download buttons to series on the Laracasts website
+Adds download ~~buttons~~ yt-dlp commands to series on the Laracasts website